andriastheI/andriastheI/README.md

 # 💫 About Me:
-They call me Dr. Dre, because I can cook. not music just code.
+They call me Dr. Dre, because I can cook. not music but code.

 # 💻 Tech Stack: